FND/prepitaph/content/articles/encrypted_web_documents/index.md

 ([careful though](https://en.wikipedia.org/wiki/ZIP_(file_format)#Encryption)).

 However, all of that requires some kinda setup and agreement among trustees.
-Web browsers, on the other hand, can typically be considered ubiquitous -- so let's apply what we've learned about [web crypto](page://articles/web-crypto-secrets) and [DOM manipulation](page://articles/html2dom) to create a self-contained
+Web browsers, on the other hand, can often be considered ubiquitous -- so let's apply what we've learned about [web crypto](page://articles/web-crypto-secrets) and [DOM manipulation](page://articles/html2dom) to create a self-contained
 alternative: